-The Mt.
-Washington property should first be re-evaluated based on its regional geological setting compared to other similar settings worldwide which host past or currently producing mines, with consideration to mineral deposit types and models.
+The Mount Washington property should first be re-evaluated based on its regional geological setting compared to other similar settings worldwide which host past or currently producing mines, with consideration to mineral deposit types and models.
 Today's geological literature is much more extensive than it was at the times when the Mt.
 Washington area was being actively explored.
 In the author's opinion, some of the key points to consider in such a comparison would be:

-- Eocene age intrusive associated deposits and mineral districts - Breccias tectonic, intrusive and hydrothermal - Fault structures low angle detachment faults, steep faults particularly those associated with or proximal to known mineral occurrences - Polymetallic gold, silver, copper, molybdenum and/or tellurium - Epithermal, porphyry and sub-volcanic mineral deposit types
+- Eocene age intrusive associated deposits and mineral districts - Breccias tectonic, intrusive and hydrothermal - Fault structures low angle detachment faults, steep faults particularly those associated with or proximal to known mineral occurrences - Polymetallic gold, silver, copper, plus possible by-product arsenic, bismuth, lead, molybdenum antimony, tellurium and/or zinc - Epithermal, porphyry, skarn and sub-volcanic mineral deposit types

-Using today's and projected future estimates of metal prices for gold, silver, copper, molybdenum and tellurium, reasonable exploration target models should be established for the Mount Washington Property.
+Using today's and projected future estimates of metal prices for gold, silver, copper and possible by-product metals, reasonable exploration target models should be established for the Mount Washington Property.
 An investigation should be made of current mining and processing techniques and costs at operations exploiting similar deposits worldwide, including both open pit and underground operations.
 In the author's opinion, the following combined exploration target models could be used as a starting point:

-- Underground, flat-dipping, discontinuous but clustered narrow vein deposits totaling 1 million tonnes @ 10 g/t gold, 100 g/t silver, 0.50% copper, 10 g/t tellurium and 5% arsenic, requiring complex processing for optimal recovery of gold, silver, copper and tellurium while suppressing arsenic - Underground, steeply-dipping, bulk mineable, clustered, breccia deposits totaling 100 million tonnes @ 1 g/t gold, 5 g/t silver, 0.50% copper, 0.01% molybdenum, 5 g/t tellurium and 0.5% arsenic, with similar processing requirements as above plus molybdenum recovery
+- Underground, flat-dipping, discontinuous but clustered narrow vein deposits totaling 1 million tonnes @ 10 g/t gold, 100 g/t silver, 0.50% copper, 10 g/t tellurium and 5% arsenic, requiring complex processing for optimal recovery of gold, silver, copper and possible by-products - Underground, steeply-dipping, bulk mineable, clustered, breccia deposits totaling 100 million tonnes @ 1 g/t gold, 5 g/t silver, 0.50% copper, 0.01% molybdenum, 5 g/t tellurium and 0.5% arsenic, with similar processing requirements as above plus molybdenum recovery